coveo/coveo-sap-commerce-connector/coveo/searchprovidercoveosearchservices/README.md

 1. Add `<extension name='searchprovidercoveosearchservices'/>` in your `localextensions.xml` file.

+1. Make sure to update your Maven settings to use the [Coveo Push API client library for Java](https://github.com/coveo/push-api-client.java).

 1. Go to the `hybris/bin/platform/` folder.

 1. Set up the Ant environment by running the script: `. ./setantenv.sh` (Linux) or `./setantenv.bat` (Windows).